viviandotdev/ObsidianVault/+ Encounters/highlihgts.md

 > When one is confronted with the task of studying, for instance, in Adlerian psychology we consider it from the perspective of 'whose task is this?'

 **Note - Location 2447**
-> Do not intrude on other people's tasks and don't let other people intrude on your own.
+> ==Do not intrude on other people's tasks and don't let other people intrude on your own.==

 **Highlight (yellow) - Location 2448**
 > Whether the child studies or not.
 Whether he goes out and plays with his friends, or not.
 Essentially this is the child's task, not the parent's task.